 The A Luoi district features some points of interest from the war, including the infamous Hamburger Hill, seized by the 101st Airborne Division.
 The area saw some fierce fighting during the war, and remnants can be found in and around the town.

 The Ho Chi Minh Highway meets highway 49, which carries on east towards Hue.
-From Hue, you could head back down towards Da Nang or Hoi An via the Hai Van Pass, thus completing a very doable but very enjoyable loop.
+From Hue, you could head back down towards Da Nang or Hoi An via the Hai Van Pass, thus completing a very doable motorbiking routes but a very enjoyable loop.

 Onyabike Adventures’ Thoughts